 Student(s) will be verbally advised of the decision with written notification to follow.
-In cases of suspension or loss of housing privileges, a student may appeal to the student life committee on the Hattiesburg campus; Tradition appeals should be made to the Coast administrative dean; and appeals for New Orleans students will be directed to the vice president for student services.
+In cases of suspension or loss of housing privileges, a student may appeal to the student life committee on the Hattiesburg campus; Tradition appeals should be made to the Coast administrative dean.
 A written letter of appeal must be received within 48 hours.
 The president of the university may hear final appeals and take whatever action he deems to be in the best interest of the university.